xddemir/Pycraft/README.md

 Freesound: - Erokia's "ambient wave compliation" @ https://freesound.org/s/473545/ <br />
 Freesound: - Soundholder's "ambient meadow near forest" @ https://freesound.org/s/425368/ <br />
 Blender @ https://www.blender.org/ <br />

+- changes

+In this new sub-release we have patched a lot of bugs; all the ones as far as I am aware of all have been fixed excluding the installer program that is soon to be discontinued and updated: (-) fixed audio bugs: both contiuing to play when errors occur and in installer and when loading other menues & fixed the bug when the sound will only play once in the menue after 10 minutes of sound playing (-) Fixed errors in the error exception module with font and unitialized modules.
+Again feedback would be much appreciated, and this version was released on; 18/04/2021 (UK date) DD/MM/YYYY.
+As always we hope you enjoy this new release and feel free to leave feedback.
+Thank you!
+And the issues we encountered uploading files to the required locations on Github have since been resolved for your convenience.

+- plans for the future

+multiprocessing and more minor features updates in Pycraft-21p1003-21a06 <br />
+massive installer overhaul in sub-version Pycraft-21p0103-21a07<br />
+then... <br />
+a final bug fix update before releasing the next Pycraft version <br />